Programme area: | Climate Change Mitigation and Adaptation |

 • general public.

-The overall goal is therefore to improve the management of wetlands and grassland ecosystems in MAB KPR and KP PPJ, which are under climate change pressure.
+The overall project goal was to improve the management of wetlands and grassland ecosystems in MAB KPR and KP PPJ, which are under climate change pressure.

 The site park-skocjanske-jame.si uses cookies for its operation.
 Some of them are essentials while other help us improve your experience.
 (More about cookies)